-- Identify options that can better achieve core human development and sustainability goals.
+- opment and sustainability goals.
 All countries and communities are grappling with the challenge of meeting growing demands for food, clean water, health, and employment.
 And decision-makers in the private and public sectors must also balance economic growth and social development with the need for environmental conservation.
 All of these concerns are linked directly or indirectly to the world's ecosystems.
-The MA process, at all scales, will bring the best science to bear on the needs of decision-makers concerning these links between ecosystems, human development, and sustainability. - Better understand the trade-offs involved-across sectors and stake-holders-in decisions concerning the environment.
+The MA process, at all scales, was designed to bring the best science to bear on the needs of decision-makers concerning these links between ecosystems, human development, and sustainability. - Better understand the trade-offs involved-across sectors and stakeholders-in decisions concerning the environment.
 Ecosystem-related problems have historically been approached issue by issue, but rarely by pursuing multisectoral objectives.
 This approach has not withstood the test of time.
 Progress toward one objective such as increasing food production has often been at the cost of progress toward other objectives such as conserving biological diversity or improving water quality.
-The MA framework complements sectoral assessments with information on the full impact of potential policy choices across sectors and stakeholders.

-■ Align response options with the level of governance where they can be most effective.
+The MA framework complements sectoral assessments with information on the full impact of potential policy choices across sectors and stakeholders. - Align response options with the level of governance where they can be most effective.
 Effective management of ecosystems will require actions at all scales, from the local to the global.
 Human actions now directly or inadvertently affect virtually all of the world's ecosystems; actions required for the management of ecosystems refer to the steps that humans can take to modify their direct or indirect influences on ecosystems.
 The management and policy options available and the concerns of stakeholders differ greatly across these scales.
 The priority areas for biodiversity conservation in a country as defined based on "global" value, for example, would be very different from those as defined based on the value to local communities.
 The multiscale assessment framework developed for the MA provides a new approach for analyzing policy options at all scales-from local communities to international conventions.

-What Is the Problem?
+1.2 What Is the Problem?

 Ecosystem services are the benefits people obtain from ecosystems, which the MA describes as provisioning, regulating, supporting, and cultural services.
-(See Box 1.)
+(See Box 1.1.)
 Ecosystem services include products such as food, fuel, and fiber; regulating services such as climate regulation and disease control; and nonmaterial benefits such as spiritual or aesthetic benefits.
+Changes in these services affect human well-being in many ways.
+(See Figure 1.1.)